-Selected terms set forth in Chapter 2, Definitions, are italicized where they appear in code text.
-Such terms are not italicized where the definition set forth in Chapter 2 does not impart the intended meaning in the use of the term.
-The terms selected have definitions that the user should read carefully to facilitate better understanding of the code.
+Selected words and terms defined in Chapter 2, Definitions, are italicized where they appear in code text and the Chapter 2 definition applies.
+Where such words and terms are not italicized, commonuse definitions apply.
+Defined terms added or amended by The City of Seattle may also appear in italics.
+When defined terms are not italicized, consider the context to judge applicability of the definition in Chapter 2.
+The words and terms selected have code-specific definitions that the user should read carefully to facilitate better understanding of the code.